The Church of Jesus Christ of Latter-day Saints in Arkansas: History

 The first Arkansas stake was created on June 1, 1969, in Little Rock.
 This was known at the time as the Arkansas stake and later renamed to the Little Rock Arkansas Stake.

 The first institute building, adjacent to the University of Arkansas, was dedicated in the fall of 1999.

 On July 20–22, 2006, over 1,000 Latter-day Saint teens from all five of the Arkansas Stakes gathered for a three-day multi-stake youth conference.
 Elder David A. Bednar of the Quorum of the Twelve and former associate dean of Graduate Studies in the College of Business Administration at the University of Arkansas spoke to the youth and encouraged them to live by high moral standards.

 Following Hurricane Katrina in 2005, several thousand Latter-day Saint volunteers, from a seven-state area (including Arkansas), went to Louisiana and Mississippi.
 Many of them took time out of their jobs or came down on the weekends to help anyone needing assistance regardless of faith.

 Arkansas Latter-day Saints volunteered relief in their own area on several occasions, including the April 2, 2006 Tornado Outbreak and the 2008 Super Tuesday tornado outbreak.
 In September 2008, Arkansas Latter-day Saints went to the Baton Rouge area to aid cleanup efforts following Hurricane Gustav.
 Church members from northwest Arkansas and West Plains, Missouri Stake assisted in the Joplin, Missouri tornado cleanup in 2011, completing over 7,400 work orders.
 Arkansas members from Little Rock, North Little Rock, and Searcy Stakes provided volunteers to help clean up homes in the Baton Rouge area following the 2016 flood, completing over 1,400 work orders.

 On October 5, 2019, plans to construct a temple in Bentonville were announced during the Women's Session of General Conference.

 Stakes

-As of February 2023, Arkansas was currently part of 12 stakes.
+As of May 2025, Arkansas was currently part of 12 stakes.
 Seven of those stakes have their stake center within the state.
-On October 26, 2014, the Bentonville Arkansas Stake was established, making it the seventh stake in Arkansas.
-Two stakes were formed in 2014.
+In 2014, the Searcy Arkansas and Bentonville Arkansas stakes were established, making it the seven stakes with a stake center in Arkansas.

-Since the Church of Jesus Christ of Latter-day Saints have no paid clergy, stake presidents, bishops, etc. have their own occupation.